Should you use a home equity loan to pay off vehicle debt?

 - Closing costs: Some lenders charge upfront closing costs ranging from 2 percent to 5 percent of the loan amount.
 These charges combined with interest could have you paying more, despite lower interest rates.

 - Longer repayment terms: Even though having a longer repayment term lowers your monthly payments, it also means that your loan could outlive your car.
-You could even end up paying off the loan for the old car while trying to finance the new one.
+You could even end up paying off the loan for the old car while trying to finance a new one.

 - Risk of foreclosure: If you are unable to make your monthly payments and get too behind on the debt, the lender can sell your home in order to recover the money you owe.